![]() |

-The factory ship - Kosmos III The command centre of the fleet was the factory ship - in the case of the 1948/49 season this was Kosmos III (Though Kosmos IV joined the fleet later on).
-The
+The command centre of the fleet was the factory ship - in the case

 factory ship was a large vessel, several hundred feet in length, with a